rosskopfs/poly-reductions/README.md

 For checking and browsing the theories, the following additional sessions are needed:
 - [ML-Typeclasses](https://github.com/kappelmann/ml-typeclasses-isabelle): make it available in the same way as the AFP, i.e., with `isabelle components -u /path/to/ml-typeclasses`.
-- [NREST](https://github.com/hydrogenoxide/NREST): make it available in the same way as the AFP, i.e., with `isabelle components -u /path/to/NREST`.

 You have to tell Isabelle about the multiple sessions the project defines: `isabelle components -u /path/to/this/repository`.
 Now, you can use `isabelle build -D .` in the root folder of this repository to check all sessions.

-For browsing the theories, we recommend `isabelle jedit -l HOL-Analysis Poly_Reductions.thy &`.
-The first startup will pre-build `HOL-Analysis`---which will take a while.
-All following invocations of Isabelle/JEdit will be quick.

-If you want to look only at Karp's Reductions: `isabelle jedit -l HOL-Analysis Karp21/All_Reductions_Poly.thy &`.
-If you want to look only at Cook Levin's Theorem: `isabelle jedit -l HOL-Analysis Cook_Levin_IMP/Complexity_classes/Cook_Levin.thy &`.

 ## Overview
 The following reductions are currently formalized: